virendrakabra14/GPU-Scheduler/README.md

     - `--header`: Row number of header of CSV.
 Write `None` if there is no header
     - `--mps`: Specify whether to use Nvidia MPS (Multi-Process Service)
     - `--thread_percentage`: Limit on per-process percentage of threads.
 Supported via an MPS option.
-- Suppose there are 150 tasks in the CSV, and we take 20 tasks (set by `--num`) in a single go.
-The scheduler sequentially takes batches of 20 (7 times, and a batch of 10 once), and runs the commands.
+- Suppose there are 50 tasks in the CSV, and we take 20 tasks (set by `--num`) in a single go.
+The scheduler sequentially takes batches of 20 (2 times, and a batch of 10 once), and runs the commands.
+- To run with default tasks: Copy `commands.csv` to `commands_1.csv` in `scheduler_files/`.
+Run `python scheduler.py`.

 ### Working and Features
 - Implementation: